Some frequently asked questions (with possibly helpful answers)…

 Why is there a limit on the number of playing members?

 - For health and safety reasons.
 The designated capacity of our regular rehearsal space (Studio 1) is set at 75, as determined by City Halls authorities, and is strictly monitored via the sign-up sheets.

 Can’t we move to a different and larger venue?

-- This may be possible in due course, but City Halls is centrally located and until we can develop some financial reserves, it is preferable for us to remain at City Halls where we have been offered in kind support by Glasgow Life who run the Halls.
+- This may be possible in due course, but City Halls is centrally located and, until we can develop some financial reserves, it is preferable for us to remain at City Halls where we have been offered in kind support by Glasgow Life, who run the Halls.
 Besides, it is not often that amateurs get to play at such a venue!

 Who can become a member and when can I apply?

-How will the music be sourced?
+How is the music sourced?